panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 }
 ```

 The first problem is that `useCallback()` hook is called every time `MyComponent` renders.
-That reduces the render performance already.
+This already reduces the render performance.

-The second problem is using `useCallback()` increases code complexity.
+The second problem is that using `useCallback()` increases the complexity of the code.
 You have to keep the `deps` of `useCallback(..., deps)` in sync with what you're using inside the memoized callback.

 Does it worth using `useCallback()`?
-Most likely not because `<MyChild>` component is light and its re-rendering doesn't create performance issues. *The optimization costs more than not having the optimization*.
+Most likely not because `<MyChild>` component is light, and its re-rendering doesn't create performance issues. *The optimization costs more than not having the optimization*.

 Simply *accept* that rendering creates new function objects: